 Chinatown displacement Mapping project

 Chinatown Displacement Project is a data collecting and mapping platform documenting the gentrification and displacement in Chinatown, Boston.
-The platform is developed by MIT's Displacement Research and Action Network in collaboration with the Chinese Progressive Association.
+The platform is designed and developed by Nil Tuzcu from MIT's Displacement Research and Action Network in collaboration with the Chinese Progressive Association.

 Boston’s Chinatown is the third-largest Chinatown in the nation and serves as the social, cultural, political, and economic center of the broader Chinese community of New England.
 Today, the neighborhood is one of the most rapidly gentrifying part of the city, where new luxury residential developments drive up property values.
 As a result, hundreds of families were displaced and many are at risk of being evicted.
 Through creating exploratory and interactive visual representation of displacement and market-led gentrification, we aim to support advocacy work of organizations preventing and responding to evictions and displacement.

 You can learn more about the China Displacement Mapping Project by visiting their website.

 For inquiries about this platform please reach Nil Tuzcu at email@example.com